 3. Monitor customer satisfaction and retention metrics

-If you keep track of your CSAT score, retention rate, churn rate, and other key metrics, you will always know whether your initiatives lead to actual improvement.
+If you keep track of your customer retention metrics, CSAT score, churn rate, and other key metrics, you will always know whether your initiatives lead to actual improvement.
 Invest in an effective analytical toolset to gather and process customer metrics, and you will be able to adjust your marketing campaigns quickly and effectively.

-Based on the monitoring results, identify customer groups and use them to test different marketing strategies or product modifications.
+Based on the monitoring results, identify customer groups and use them to test different customer retention strategies or product modifications.
 Such A/B testing will help you see which approaches to develop and which to discard.

 4. Constantly gather customer feedback